 1993

-The Office of Rare Diseases (ORD) is established in the ODP to serve as the federal focal point for rare disease biomedical research.
+Office of Rare Diseases (ORD): ORD is established within ODP to serve as the federal focal point for rare disease biomedical research.
+ORD is renamed the Office of Rare Diseases Research in 2008 and is transferred to the National Center for Advancing Translational Sciences in 2011.

 1995

-The Robert S. Gordon, Jr. Lecture in Epidemiology is established to recognize scientists who have contributed significantly to the field of epidemiology or clinical trials research.
+Robert S. Gordon, Jr. Lecture in Epidemiology: The Robert S. Gordon, Jr. Lecture in Epidemiology is established within ODP to recognize scientists who have contributed significantly to the field of epidemiology or clinical trials research.
+Beginning in 1998, the lecture is incorporated into the Office of Intramural Research’s Wednesday Afternoon Lecture Series (WALS).
+Each year, ODP selects a distinguished researcher to deliver the Gordon Lecture and partners with WALS to coordinate the event.

 2002

-The ODP develops Medicine in the Media, an annual course designed to help develop journalists’ and editors’ abilities to evaluate and report on medical research.
+Medicine in the Media: ODP develops Medicine in the Media, an annual course designed to help journalists and editors better evaluate and report on medical research.
+ODP retires Medicine in the Media in 2013.

 2007

-The ODP establishes the Medicine: Mind the Gap Seminar Series (now named the Methods: Mind the Gap webinar series) to explore issues at the intersection of research, evidence, and clinical practice areas in which conventional wisdom may be contradicted by recent evidence.
+Mind the Gap: ODP establishes the Medicine: Mind the Gap seminar series to explore issues at the intersection of research, evidence, and clinical practice areas in which conventional wisdom may be contradicted by recent evidence.
+ODP renames the series Methods: Mind the Gap in 2012, with a new focus on exploring research design, measurement, intervention, data analysis, and other methods of interest in prevention science.

 2008